morinted/ottawapython_plover_talk/README.md

 ---

 I'm going to start us off with a quick demo video I made to show the difference between writing with a steno machine versus a Qwerty keyboard.
-I'm playing a free game on Steam called Steno Arcade, which was created by an accessibility-focused gaming company in partnership with Open Steno, and was recently successfully crowdfunded.
+I'm playing a free game on Steam called Steno Arcade, which was created by accessibility-focused gaming company ForAllToPlay in partnership with Open Steno, and was recently successfully crowdfunded.
 In the game, you write the lyrics to a song as the singer sings them for a high score.
 Go download it when you get home.

 I want to show you what it looks like to write on a steno machine, and you can see the contrast in my hand movement, effort, and game accuracy.
 Please note that I'm not the fasted typist nor stenographer by far.